nrhettinger/JavaScript_Geo_Game_Project/ReadMe.txt

-This is a readme for the Java Geo Game I created for the JavaScript course on TreeHouse.
+This is a readme for the JavaScript Geo Game I created for the JavaScript course on TreeHouse.
+It consists of five questions and tracks the score of the player after each answer.
+At the end it designates a rank to the player.